Sideshow Bob's Last Gleaming: Cultural references

 Another parodied film is the 1964 thriller Fail-Safe by Sidney Lumet: at the beginning of the third act of the episode, scenes of everyday life across Springfield are shown, and one by one, with a 'zooming' sound effect, they all freeze-frame in anticipation of the (supposedly) imminent nuclear blast; such was the ending of Fail-Safe.
 One of the scenes before the supposed nuclear blast shows Maggie picking flowers in a field, with the camera zooming into her eye, and then the minuscule blast occurs.
 This is a parody of the innovative and controversial Daisy advertisement used by Lyndon B. Johnson in the 1964 United States presidential election.

+The dud bomb is partially a reference to the film The Mouse That Roared, which also features a nonfunctional nuclear bomb with mice inside.
+In the episode the bomb is revealed to be a dud after it falls apart and mice run out from it; in the movie, after the mouse leaves the bomb starts working again.
+Sideshow Bob's bomb also has a note that says "Best before 1959," the year The Mouse That Roared was made.

 Tom Baker's Fourth Doctor from Doctor Who makes an appearance.
+Bob is horrified at hearing Vanessa Redgrave playing a foul-mouthed grandmother on an American sitcom.
+Her line, "Let's haul ass to Lollapalooza!", is reprised by Grandpa at the end of the episode.

 Reception

 In its original broadcast, "Sideshow Bob's Last Gleaming" finished 49th in ratings for the week of November 20–26, 1995, with a Nielsen rating of 8.7 and a 13 share of the audience.
 It was the fourth highest-rated show on the Fox network that week behind The X-Files, Beverly Hills, 90210, and Melrose Place.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "Probably the least satisfying of Sideshow Bob's gleamings – but there's enough slapstick and satire to keep things ticking along nicely."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "Probably the least satisfying of Sideshow Bob's gleamings – but there's enough slapstick and satire to keep things ticking along nicely."

 DVD Movie Guide's Colin Jacobson wrote, "Though it doesn't compete with the best Bob shows, it has more than a few nice moments."
 He added that he enjoyed R. Lee Ermey's guest appearance as well as the jokes about the Fox network.
 Jennifer Malkowski of DVD Verdict considered the best part of the episode to be when Milhouse was playing in the fighter jet at the air show.
 Malkowski concluded her review by giving the episode a grade of B−.
+Dennis Perkins writes "Bob’s a lonely, cultured (if pretentious) soul in a world that venerates the likes of Krusty and, watching our own world’s Krusty simulacra, haven’t we all longed to feel our finger linger over the big red television kill switch?"
+He praises Grammer's performance, particularly the line “By the way, I’m aware of the irony of appearing on television in order to decry it.
+So don’t bother pointing that out.”